YU000jp/logseq-plugin-google-books/README.md

 > It would be useful to import book information and cover images retrieved from the API into Logseq.
 I have made it happen.

 > [!WARNING]
-> This plugin works with Logseq file-based graphs.It does not work with database graphs.
+> This plugin works with Logseq file-based graphs.
+It does not work with database graphs.

 <div align="right">